esfoobar/flaskbook/README.md

-# Step 14
+# Step 15

-## Forgot password reset functionality
+## Reset password view
-    - Create a form for it
+    -> Create a form for it
-    - Create a view to enter your email and email is sent
+    - Create a view to enter your current password and two repeat passwords
-    - Create a view to enter the new password
     - Write a test for it